PeteyChan/SimpleECS/README.md

     float_value = int_value * 100;                            // contains all the components in the foreach function
 }));

+var all_entities = new Query();               // a simple way to match all entities is to make a query with no filters

-query.Foreach( (ref Entity entity) => // all entities have themselves as components which can be accessed in queries like any other component
-{                                     // it's for this reason you should not set, remove or otherwise alter an entity's entity component
+all_entities.Foreach( (ref Entity entity) =>  // all entities have themselves as components which can be accessed in queries {                                             // just like a regular component.
+It's for this reason you should not Set(), Console.WriteLine(entity);                  // Remove() or otherwise alter an entity's entity component });
-  Console.WriteLine(entity);
-});
 ```